Frequently Asked Questions

 -

-Another focuses on live performance and event description, such as theatre, pre-show / audio introductions, exhibitions, parks etc.
+In the future, we will have a second Advanced course focusing on live performance and event description, such as theatre, pre-show / audio introductions, exhibitions, parks etc.